Esscrypt/histori-docs/docs/quick-start.md

 To access the Histori API, you first need to create an account.

 1. Visit the [Histori API Portal](https://api.histori.xyz/sign-up).
-2. Sign up with your email address and create a password.
+2. Sign up with google, github, metamask, or your email address and password.
-3. Once registered, log in to your account.

 ## Step 2: Get Your API Key

 Once logged in, you will be able to generate your API key.

 1. Navigate to the **API Keys** section of your dashboard.
-2. Click **Show API Key**.
+2. Click **Show** on the API Key field.
 3. Your API key will appear.
-It will start with `HISTORI_`.
 Be sure to copy this key and keep it secure.

-Example API Key: `HISTORI_youruniqueapikey`

 ## Step 3: Make an API Request